valueflows/valueflows/mkdocs/docs/concepts/proposals.md

 Proposals are published requests or offers, sometimes with what is expected in return.
 Agreements, which are committed to by agents, can evolve from proposals, or be entered into without proposals.

+Proposals can be grouped into Proposal Bundles, for example for price lists.

 Proposals are everywhere in advertising.
 But we see many groups posting proposals that are different from commercial advertisements or e-commerce offers.

 Proposals can stay directed to broad or specific *audience*.
 In the broadest case, they stay available for anyone (public proposals).
 In the most narrow case, the stay available only for specific agent.
 In between those two extremes a whole spectrum exists.
 For example two distinct proposals can exist on providing particular product or service - one for club members and one for general public etc.